Video Game: The Legend of Zelda I

 - New Game+: As was not uncommon in those days, there is a "second quest" with a remixed extra-hard layout.

-- Nintendo Hard: Only somewhat more forgiving than the second game.
-Focusing more on combat than puzzles, this is the hardest of the standard style games.
+- Nintendo Hard: Only slightly more forgiving than its notoriously difficult sequel.
+Focusing more on combat than puzzles, this is by far the hardest of the standard style games.
 If you started on the later games, it even combines with Surprise Difficulty.

 - Non-Nazi Swastika: The third dungeon in the first quest is shaped like a manji, aka a reverse-swastika.